munrhalls/Vimeo-searcher/README.md

 The point of this project was learning React, and using API with React.

+Code has a lot of suboptimal solutions I need to not repeat in future projects.
+My scope for this project was to learn using React with external API.

 ## Available Scripts

 In the project directory, you can run: